What an IT Support Contract Actually Covers

 An IT support contract is only as good as how well it matches your actual needs.
 The cheapest contract is not always the best value if it leaves out the work you actually need done.
 The most expensive contract is not necessarily the most comprehensive if you are paying for services your business does not use.

 If you need help reviewing your current IT support arrangement, prepare a short note with your current contract, a summary of your IT environment, and a list of the gaps or frustrations you have experienced.
-That information makes it straightforward to identify what a better arrangement would look like for your business.
+That information makes it straightforward to identify what a better arrangement would look like for your business and to have a productive conversation with your current provider or a new one.